 In the Home Menu, click Pages.
 In the Pages panel, find the page you want to translate, and click the to open Page Settings.

 Click the Advanced tab.
 Paste the code into the Page Header Code Injection.
 Click Save.

 You'll see the Google Translate button at the top of that page on your site.

 Use a Code Block for more control

 Alternatively, you can paste the code into a Code Block anywhere on your site.
 This translates only the content of the page with the Code Block and gives you more control over the specific placement of the button.

 Note: You can use the Code Block to add the button to a sidebar or footer if your template supports it.

-Google Translate doesn't work with all of our templates.
-This list groups templates by family.
+Google Translate doesn't work with the templates listed below.
+Templates are grouped by family.

 |Bedford, Anya, Bryant, Hayden||Google Translate Code works on desktops, but breaks the mobile navigation.|

 |Flatiron||Google Translate code expands the header and disrupts page layouts.|